pian13131/sngn/OperatingSystem/OS.md

     - A send B

         - A encrypts using B public
-        - B decrypts using A private
+        - B decrypts using B private
     - RSA
     - slow
     - Easy to distribute key